 According to Gartner, enterprise spending on public cloud services is expected to grow by 20.4% to $494.7 billion this year.
 By 2023, that number is forecasted to rise to almost $600 billion.

 However, not having an in-depth understanding of an organization’s security and technology needs can quickly lead to budget deficiencies and waste.
 To mitigate risk, it’s always best to formulate an information technology audit (or IT audit) to better understand the company’s current technology infrastructure and security posture in order to determine the best way forward.
+(This is part of an extensive series of guides about compliance management.)

 What is an IT Audit?